-As well as being bright and cheerful, these succulents in plant plots are a perfect size.
+As well as being bright and cheerful, these succulents in plant pots are a perfect size.
 They take up less space than other table accessories.
 We found Artificial Potted Succulent Plants in the Dollar Tree website.
-You could brighten up any plant pot with a lick of paint or transfer them into pots of your choice.
+You could brighten up any plant pot with a bit of paint or transfer them into pots of your choice.

 For more information on the benefit of using plants read our blog Plant Power | 5 Benefits of Plants in the Classroom.

 We love these Dollar Tree Teaching Tree Classroom Wall Borders, 14-ct.
 Packs.
-With 6 different designs to choose from, these wall borders are perfect for placing around the border of the walls, chalkboards, or pegboards.
+With 6 different designs to choose from, these wall borders are perfect for placing around the border of the walls, whiteboards, or bulletin boards.
 Each package contains 14 strips measuring 18-in. each, and can be combined to create 21-ft. of wall border.

-Word has it that Dollar Tree even stock magnetic display borders.
+Word has it that Dollar Tree even stocks magnetic display borders.

 You can never have enough storage.
 These Teaching Tree Colorful Plastic Book Bins are a real hit with teachers.